NFL owners working to implement 17-game schedule for 2021 season

 “I don’t think anything is definite, but I think it will be 17 and three,” one of those people said, speaking on the condition of anonymity because the NFL has not given a precise timetable about when the 17-game season will take effect.

-The collective bargaining agreement between the league and the NFL Players Association ratified last March authorizes the owners to implement a 17-game regular season as soon as 2021 but does not specify an exact starting date.
+The collective bargaining agreement between the league and the NFL Players Association ratified in March authorizes the owners to implement a 17-game regular season as soon as 2021 but does not specify a starting date.

 The NFLPA secured financial concessions from the owners in exchange for the season being lengthened from 16 to 17 games per team.
-It has been widely expected that the owners will put the 17-game season into effect in 2021, thus wasting no time in capitalizing on the revenue-enhancing opportunity that comes with a longer regular season.
+It has been widely expected that the owners will put the 17-game season into effect in 2021, wasting no time in capitalizing on the revenue-enhancing opportunity that comes with a longer regular season.

 NFL Commissioner Roger Goodell said in Tampa at his annual Super Bowl week news conference that “there’s still more work to be done” on implementing the 17-game season.